Models of Intervention

 - Maintenance involves the long-term, often lifelong, management of living without using drugs.

-Most people find that recovery is long, can be very complex, has issues with relapse and learning from relapse, and requires perseverance in order to be successful.
+Most people find that recovery is long, can be very complex, and requires perseverance in order to be successful.
 Different people have different issues in recovery that make the recovery process even more complex, such as co-occurring psychiatric issues/diagnoses, family histories that helped promote substance use, personal stressors that also require attention, relationship issues, and so forth.

 Different treatment programs can be tailored to the specific needs of the individual.